PetyoPlPetrov/ChatMe/README.md

 # ChatMe

-A full-stack chat application with a clean, Airbnb-inspired design featuring React frontend and Node.js microservices backend.
+A [wip] chat application featuring React frontend and Node.js microservices backend.
 The architecture uses Docker containerization with an Nginx reverse proxy gateway for API routing and authentication.

 ## Project Structure